elixir-inspector/ref_inspector/README.md

-# Ref Inspector
+# RefInspector

 Referer parser library.

 ## Package Setup

-To use Ref Inspector with your projects, edit your `mix.exs` file and add the required dependencies:
+To use RefInspector with your projects, edit your `mix.exs` file and add the required dependencies:

 ```elixir